JonathanSwindell/Multiplayer-Web-Snake/README.md

 # Snakez
-# HTML and Javascript implementation of the Snake Arcade game
+# An HTML and Javascript implementation of the Snake Arcade game

 In high school my team and I programmed this game during one day at a hackathon in Huntsville Alabama. http://www.hackhsv.com